Ideals and fashion

 Return of subtle trunk was reached again by corset and visual contrast with voluminous sleeves.
 A falling silhouette of shoulders being reached by various tailor´s procedures and accessories, which started to wear in the twenties, intensified an impression of “defenceless” lady´s shoulders.
 Ephemeralness of woman was underlined also by material of dress: light silks were preferred and for summer clothes also cotton.
 Favourite flowers of varied kinds and shapes in very varicoloured compositions, living or silky ones, on hats. dresses, behind waist and in hands filled up woman´s romantic ideal.

-In period from the end of the twenties up to the end of the forties clothing silhouettes of ladies were changed three times (fig. 11 a, b, c).
+In period from the end of the twenties up to the end of the forties clothing silhouettes of ladies were changed three times (fig. 4, 5, 6).
 The sleeves passed through most distinctive changes on the lady´s clothes.
 In spite of their modifications the waist remained constantly subtle; in the twenties it has been moderately raised but it dropped gradually into natural waist.
 Robustness of sleeves was reached by more procedures.
 Padding the sleeves with cotton was the most current way and the cotton was inserted between upper silky fabric and lining.
 The volume was created also by use of big quantity of yardage.
 The material itself helped: especially fabrics, which alone maintained an inflated balloon-shaped form.
 Also whalebones, various reinforcements and more padding were used which best held the shape of opulent sleeves.

 Several underskirts created robust silhouette.
 In the forties when the skirt was started distinctively to enhance one of the underskirts was stitched-down with horse hairs.
 Also the known term for designation of voluminous petticoat – crinoline comes from here (from Fr. crin – horse hairs).
 In the twenties and thirties was unprecedentlessly shortened also the skirt length.
 Till then the skirts ground-long have been worn by the female aristocrats; this has been their privilege of estates unlike to townswomen who had skirts ankle-deep roughly.